-You can import contacts into FrontlineCloud as a .csv file (comma separated value) or vCard (.vcf file).
-These are common database and phone contact formats.
-To import your contacts follow the steps below.
+You can import contacts into FrontlineCloud as a CSV file (.csv comma separated value), Excel file (.xls or .xlsx) or vCard (.vcf file).
+These are common contact and phone formats.

 Step 1: Get your contacts

-First you'll need to export your contacts into a file type called Comma Separated Values (CSV).
-Most contact management programs such as Outlook and Google allow you to do this.
+First you'll need to gather your contacts into a spreadsheet document.
+Most contact management programs such as Outlook and Google Contacts allow you to do this.
 Spreadsheet applications such as Google Sheets, OpenOffice or Microsoft Excel are great places to organise and combine lists of contacts so we recommend that once you have exported and obtained your contacts lists you load them into one of them for preparation into Frontline's contact format.
-For this article we will use Excel for this.
+For this article we will use Excel.

 Most applications have a shared basic structure for holding contact data, and all of them then have their specialist structures required to support that specific application.
 Here we introduce the contact fields and formats that Frontline requires to correctly import your contacts.